4K1D3V/Pl-Hide-Pro/FAQ's.md

 ***

-### **My groups aren't being set correctly, how do I check what permission group has what plhide group?**

-Use the ```debug: true``` section in the config.yml.
-Reload the plugin so it will show you where each group is being set.
-The debug log is located in the plhide folder.

-***

 ### **How do i add worldedit commands?**

 There's a common misconception that adding ```- /``` will work.
 It isn't going to work because that isn't a command.
 Instead use ```- /wand``` as an example.